Pina Colada Jam Recipe

 - 2 packages (3 ounces each) pineapple gelatin

 - 1 teaspoon rum extract

-- Rinse four 1-cup plastic containers and lids with boiling water.
+- Rinse seven 1-cup plastic containers and lids with boiling water.
 Dry thoroughly.

 - In a Dutch oven, combine sugar, zucchini, pineapple and lime juice.
 Bring to a boil.
 Boil 10 minutes, stirring constantly.
 Remove from heat; stir in gelatin and extract until gelatin is dissolved.